urschrei/ckmeans/README.md

 # FFI
 A C-compatible FFI implementation is available, along with libraries for major platforms.
 See the [header file](include/header.h) and a basic C example in the [`examples`](examples) folder.
 The FFI functions have been verified not to leak memory (see comment in example).

+# WASM
+A WASM module is also available, giving access to both `ckmeans` and `roundbreaks`.
+Generate the module using [`wasm-bindgen`](https://rustwasm.github.io/docs/wasm-bindgen/) and the appropriate target, or use the [NPM package](https://www.npmjs.com/package/@urschrei/ckmeans).

 # Implementation
 This is a port (including documentation) of David Schnurr's package <https://github.com/schnerd/ckmeans>, incorporating some improvements from Bill Mill's Python + Numpy implementation at <https://github.com/llimllib/ckmeans>.